freenas/freenas-docs/userguide/install.rst

 menu shown in
 :numref:`Figure %s <fresh_install_fig>`
 is displayed.
-To overwrite an existing installation, use the arrows to move to "Fresh Install" and press :kbd:`Enter` twice to continue to the screen shown in
+To overwrite an existing installation, use the arrows to move to :guilabel:`Fresh Install` and press :kbd:`Enter` twice to continue to the screen shown in
 :numref:`Figure %s <set_root_pass_fig>`.